jason2134/SignSync/README.md

 <hr />

 ## 🧩 Overview
 SignSync is **the first ever** innovative real-time sign language translation tool integrated directly into the open-source video conferencing platform Jitsi.
 It bridges the communication gap between the Deaf and Hard of Hearing (D/HH) community and the general public by making sign language visible, understandable, and inclusive during online meetings.
+This project is also selected for **UTS AI Showcase 2025**.

 Imagine you have lost your voice—how will you express your thoughts and communicate with those around you?
 This is a daily dilemma for the D/HH community.